pulumi/docs/content/docs/intro/vs/cloud_template_transpilers.md

 * Pulumi supports Cloud Native technologies, including Kubernetes, Helm Charts, Istio service meshes, and hosted Kubernetes clusters in any cloud (AWS EKS, Azure AKS, Google GKE, etc).

-* Troposphere/CDK compiles down to YAML and is therefore limited in what it can express.
+* Troposphere and CDK compile down to YAML and are therefore limited in what they can express.
 The Pulumi engine understands general-purpose language patterns, dependencies between objects, and therefore delivers a better overall experience.
   Pulumi also supports going beyond what you can express in YAML, such as building and publishing a Docker container image, authoring serverless functions in code, automating packaging and versioning of code, and so on.